 While Castle Rock Water diversifies our water sources with renewable surface water, we also continue to utilize our primary source, deep water wells.
-Two obsolete wells are being replaced in The Meadows, one off Sweetgrass Court and the other at Butterfield Crossing and Rock Creek Drive.
-Drilling of the wells, construction of the well facility and the connection to the Meadows Water Treatment Plant will take place from October 2019 through August 2020.
-Once complete, the wells will help firm new supplies from the existing Denver aquifers.
-The wells are expected to be online for the 2020 irrigation season.
+Two obsolete wells have recently been replaced in The Meadows, one off Sweetgrass Court and the other at Butterfield Crossing and Rock Creek Drive.
+These wells help firm new supplies from the existing Denver aquifers.
+The wells enhance our water service and provide high quality drinking water to our residents.

-Now that drilling of the new wells is complete, the construction of the well facility and connection to the waterline will be conducted primarily Monday through Friday, 7 a.m. to 6 p.m.
+Now that drilling of the new wells is complete, the construction of the well facility and connection to the waterline is being conducted primarily Monday through Friday, 7 a.m. to 6 p.m.
 Some Saturday work may be necessary to complete the project on schedule.
 The new well facility for Well 231 will be located near the cul-de-sac at Sweetgrass Court.

 The site will be revegetated to its current condition following completion of the project.

 Well CR-231 off Sweetgrass Court

-Well CR-27R near Butterfiled & Rock Creek Drive
+Well CR-27R near Butterfield and Rock Creek Drive

 Hydro Resources-Rocky Mountain, Inc. was awarded the drilling contract as they have competitive pricing and have completed similar projects recently, under budget and ahead of schedule.
-Hydro Resources plans to utilize some advanced technologies including glass beads, epoxy coating of drop pipe and nuclear magnetic resonance.
+Hydro Resources utilized some advanced technologies including glass beads, epoxy coating of drop pipe and nuclear magnetic resonance.

-The contractor for the design and construction of the well facility and waterline connection has not been awarded.
+The contractor for the construction of the well facility was awarded to Velocity Constructors.

 There are no road or trail closures expected, but residents may encounter construction traffic.
 For safety consideration, some lane closures may periodically be in effect.

 There are no scheduled disruptions to water service.